 Forza Horizon is at its core a Forza game where every car handles differently, but it’s wrapped in a delicious layer of Project Gotham Racing with a UI that’s as slick as any Codemasters game.
 Like other games in the Forza franchise, Horizon has a realistic physics engine with a slew of upgrades and tweaks that you can make to every one of the game’s large library of cars.
 It’s not quite as in-depth as other games in franchise but there’s still plenty to fiddle with.
 What’s more exciting (for me anyway) is that you don’t have to tweak any of it.
 Horizon features as streamlined Auto Upgrade mechanic in which you can upgrade your vehicle to its peak potential within each class.
 Want your Mustang to be the best B Class Mustang it can be without any fuss?
 Well, in Forza Horizon you can do that with literally just the press of a button.

 If I have any gripes with Horizon, they’re found in the AI and the multiplayer.
 Now, the multiplayer is not bad.
 It has its fair share of modes, from standard races to cat and mouse to a free roam and the driving is just as good as the single player’s.
 Honestly, my only issue with it are the loading screens you have to wade through.
-I simply found myself not want to wanting to have to sit through a loading screen to get out of the single player and into the multiplayer and then another while waiting for the match to load.
+I simply found myself not want to wanting to have to sit through the multiple loading screens it takes to get out of the single playe, into the multiplayer, then into a match.
 It would have been nice to see the multiplayer integrated directly into the game’s campaign.
 But we have to have something to look forward to in Horizon 2, right?
 As far as the AI goes, the game’s not particularly difficult, but I actually never found this to be an issue because I’m not very good at racing games.
 I tend to never let go of the gas.
 But just a word of warning, if you’re looking for a challenging full-fledged simulation racer, you will not find it here.

 Forza Horizon is not simply a great racing game; it’s a great game in general.
 From the handling to the visuals and sound, from the tweaking to the reward system, Horizon has everything it needs to be an enjoyable time.
 It may lack the challenge and depth that fans of the core Forza series know and love but if you’ve admired the Forza Motorsport games from a distance (like me) then do yourself a favor and play this amazing game.